Belville Community Garden

 In 2016-17 we received a grant from the Climate Challenge Fund to reduce emissions by growing healthy, sustainable food locally.
 This sparked our cookery classes and more, and enabled us to work with people with disabilities and autism.
 From pedal-powered smoothies to community meals, we've done it all!

-We are open to everyone with no charge, and here are some of the things we have created at Belville Community Garden:
+We are open to everyone, with no charge.
+Here are some of the things we have created at Belville Community Garden:

 - Biodiversity Garden: There are bug hotels, soil mounds for critters to build a home in, a nectar bar for pollinators to grab a drink... what more could invertebrates ask for?
 The log pile is made with reclaimed wood.
 We even have viewing benches in the wildflower meadow for visitors to get a feel for life as an insect.

-- Children's Garden: Delayed due to the pandemic, but this space will give local little ones a beautiful space to learn and play.
+- Children's Garden: Gives local little ones a beautiful space to learn and play.

-- The Pod: A converted shipping container serving as the garden's hub, and a workspace when the weather isn't so good.
-This functioned as our main office when we first set up the garden.
+- The Pod: A converted shipping container serves as the garden's hub, and a workspace when the weather isn't so good.
+It was our main office when we first set up the garden.

-- Fruit and vegetable growing: these will get used in our cookery classes and for community distribution.
+- Fruit and vegetable growing: these are used in our cookery classes and for community distribution.
 We also make great preserves!

 - Community Allotment: a recently-developed space for people to grow their own produce as part of a community.